• Skip to primary navigation

 To make these yummy low FODMAP chicken fajita bowls, you’ll want to grab the following nine ingredients:

-• Brown rice (To save time, I like to use instant brown rice like Minute or a frozen microwaveable option like Birdseye Steamfresh)
+• Brown rice - 2 cups cooked (To save time, I like to use instant brown rice like Minute or a frozen microwaveable option like Birdseye Steamfresh)

 A sheet pan filled with baked chicken thigh slices and sliced red and green bell peppers.